Bira/octopus-carnival/_drafts/wir-mm3-4e-weaver.md

 Each weaver statted below specializes in collecting the souls of characters who employ a different power source, using that same power source as its main weapon.
-There's one for every power source except divine, whom they consider beneat them even as fuel for their furnaces.
+There's one for every power source except divine, whom they consider beneath them even as fuel for their furnaces.
 Ironically, this means divine characters have a bit of an advantage over weavers.

 ### Spell Weaver